Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Proofs

-The remainder of the proof is divided into three steps. \paragraph{Step 1.} In the first step, we prove that Assumptions \ref{asp:bounded}-\ref{asp:nondegenerate} hold.
+The remainder of the proof is divided into three steps. \paragraph{Step 1.} In the first step, we prove that Assumptions \ref{asp:stealthy}-\ref{asp:nondegenerate} hold.
 By the definition of $f(x)$, we have

 which implies that Assumption \ref{asp:bounded} holds with $B = 1$.
-Moreover, the stealthy condition (Assumption \ref{asp:stealthy}) is a result of the symmetric distribution of $\bar{d}_t|\mathcal{F}_t$.
+Moreover, the semi-oblivious condition (Assumption \ref{asp:stealthy}) is a result of the symmetric distribution of $\bar{d}_t|\mathcal{F}_t$.

 Finally, we prove that Assumption \ref{asp:nondegenerate} holds.
 For the notational simplicity, in this step, we omit the subscript $t$, the conditioning on the filtration $\mathcal{F}_t$ and the event $t\in\mathcal{K}$.
-The model of attack $d$ implies that
+The model of disturbance vector $d$ implies that

 Therefore, we have

 For any vector $\nu\in\mathbb{R}^{m}$, we want to estimate

 First, we can calculate that